 Canadians Invited to Bless Children in Need with Operation Christmas Child Shoebox Gifts

-CALGARY, AB: October 12, 2021—Canada’s 2021 Operation Christmas Child shoebox collection season starts today.
+CALGARY, AB: October 11, 2022—Canada’s Canada’s 2022 Operation Christmas Child shoebox collection season is underway.
 Individuals, families, churches, businesses, sports teams, and community groups are now packing shoeboxes with toys, school supplies, and hygiene items, plus personal notes and photos, to be delivered to children in need around the world.

 Operation Christmas Child is an annual initiative of Samaritan’s Purse, an international Christian relief organization that works in more than 100 countries.
-Last year, Canadians filled more than 373,000 shoeboxes with gifts that shared God’s love and hope with struggling children in West Africa and Central America.
-As the world continues to deal with COVID-19, children need joy more than ever.
+Last year, Canadians filled more than 413,000 shoeboxes with gifts that shared God’s love and hope with struggling children in West Africa and Central America.
+As the world struggles to recover from the economic effects of COVID-19, children in these regions (plus those in war-torn Ukraine, who will receive Canadian shoeboxes this year) need joy more than ever.

 Thanks to all the items that Canadians lovingly put in their shoeboxes, and the $10-per-box they donate to cover shipping and other program costs, Samaritan’s Purse is able to deliver the boxes to children around the world living in the midst of poverty, disease, war, and natural disaster.

-Since 1993, Operation Christmas Child has collected and distributed more than 187 million shoebox gifts in over 100 countries.
+Since 1993, Operation Christmas Child has collected and distributed almost 200 million shoebox gifts in more than 100 countries.

 National Shoebox Collection Week is Nov.
-15-21: Each gift-filled shoebox packed, donated, and delivered to one of hundreds of drop-off locations throughout Canada by Nov.
-21 will make a long journey into the arms of a child in need.
-Visit our COVID-19 updates page to stay informed and find answers to frequently asked questions.
-Another great option is to pack boxes online at PackABox.ca.
+14-20: Each gift-filled shoebox packed, donated, and delivered to one of hundreds of drop-off locations throughout Canada by Nov.
+20 will make a long journey into the arms of a child in need.
+Canadians can also pack boxes online at PackABox.ca.

 About Samaritan’s Purse